harshasingamshetty1/Advanced-Solidity-learnings/Notes/notes.md

 2.Also when bench marking a function while optimizing its gas cost, never change its name.
 Because it might affect the total gas being used

+## Less than vs Less than or equal to

+solidity does not have a less than or equal to opcode. and hence, use strict inequalities to save gas.

+### Bit shifting

+Prefer bit shifting when multiplying or dividing by 2.
+ITS bcoz, \* opcode takes 5 gas, but shifting opcode just 3 gas